 I made vegetable bread rolls for kids last week.
 You can read about my post on 50+ snacks for kids here.
 I am sure it will home handy as the school year just began.
 I make this snack with white bread as I felt rolling out was easier and it retained its shape.
 I could easily roll them to make the snack.
-You can definitely try to make it with multi grain or whole wheat breads.
-You can replace the filling with beets-paneer masala or paneer-bell pepper stir fry or shrimp/minced meat curry.
+You can definitely try to make it with multi grain or whole wheat breads to make vegetable stuffed bread rolls for your loved ones.
+You can replace the filling with beets-paneer masala or paneer-bell pepper stir fry or shrimp curry/minced meat curry.

 Vegetable Bread Rolls